-- Check Panorama to see if AEFI was reported and recommendation already provided - If no AEFI in Panorama, follow guidance below - If a client is vaccinated based on guidance below, document within ImmsBC action taken and guidance followed - E.g. "Client reported local reaction including pain, redness and swelling that extended beyond shoulder joint following dose 1 of Pfizer vaccine.
+- Check Panorama to see if AEFI was reported and recommendation already provided - If no AEFI in Panorama, follow guidance below - If a client is vaccinated based on guidance below, document within ImmsBC action taken and guidance followed - E.g. "Client reported local reaction including pain, redness and swelling that extended beyond shoulder joint following dose 1 of Pfizer Comirnaty vaccine.
 Reviewed MHO recommendation with client in accordance with COVID-19 Urgent Vaccination Consult Guidance.
 Dose 2 provided." - If an AEFI is to be submitted follow one of these steps:

-- I. Complete 2-page Report of Adverse Event Following Immunization with COVID-19 Vaccine (Electronic preferred) Found at BCCDC.ca → Immunization Clinical Resources → Adverse Events Following Immunization → Report ...
-COVID-19 Vaccine - Save electronic or scanned paper copy of completed Report - Document name: AEFI Report, client initials - Attach completed Report and e-mail to publichealthimmunizationsupport@islandhealth.ca; include in: - Body of e-mail: client identifiers, e.g., initials, BD, Panorama ID or Personal Health Number, - Subject of e-mail: Panorama Adverse Event [COVID, Client ID # & Initials]. - In client's Panorama e-record, author client level NOTE (e.g., "Report of Adverse Event Following Immunization with COVID-19 Vaccine completed, submitted to Immunization Support Team to forward to BCCDC Rapid Response Team.") - o Imms Team will forward to BCCDC Rapid Response Team for end-to-end, complete processing. - II.
+- Complete 2-page Report of Adverse Event Following Immunization with COVID-19 Vaccine (Electronic preferred) Found at BCCDC.ca →Immunization Clinical Resources→Adverse Events Following Immunization → Report ...COVID-19 Vaccine - Save electronic or scanned paper copy of completed Report - Document name: AEFI Report, client initials - Attach completed Report and e-mail to publichealthimmunizationsupport@islandhealth.ca; include in: - Body of e-mail: client identifiers, e.g., initials, BD, Panorama ID or Personal Health Number, - Subject of e-mail: Panorama Adverse Event [COVID, Client ID # & Initials]. - In client's Panorama e-record, author client level NOTE (e.g., "Report of Adverse Event Following Immunization with COVID-19 Vaccine completed, submitted to Immunization Support Team to forward to BCCDC Rapid Response Team.") - o Imms Team will forward to BCCDC Rapid Response Team for end-to-end, complete processing. - II.
 Complete Panorama Adverse Event following guidelines in Adverse Event Following Immunization Documentation Workflow (2021-Jun-09)

-AEFI Action Local: Offer vaccination, use alternate site if applicable: • Abscess AEFI does not need to be reported • Cellulitis Document decision in note in ImmsBC • Nodule • Pain/redness/swelling System = Offer vaccination, use alternate site if applicable: • Adenopathy/lymphadenopathy AEFI does not need to be reported • Fever Document decision in note in ImmsBC • Rash (except hives appearing within 48h of vaccination) Nausea, vomiting, diarrhea • Arthritis • Herpes Zoster (Shingles) oncerning for hives: (raised, red, round, itchy) ing within 48h of vaccination Consult MHO, who will provide recommendation depending on clinical picture: Vaccination with normal monitoring Vaccination with extending monitoring Submission of AEFI for formal review and recommendation for subsequent vaccination Anaphylaxis: 1 st dose managed with epinephrine Vaccinate only in accordance with written recommendations in Panorama Do not vaccinate if no recommendations provided: Initiate AEFI process if not started Neurol ogical: If in region of injection or distal on limb : Anaesthesia/Paraesthesia Vaccinate in alternate site If systemic or other location offer client option to: Receive vaccine today OR Submit AEFI for formal review and recommendation for subsequent vaccination
+AEFI Action Local: Offer vaccination, use alternate site if applicable: Abscess AEFI does not need to be reported Cellulitis Document decision in note in ImmsBC Nodule Pain/redness/swelling Systemic: Offer vaccination , use alternate site if applicable: Adenopathy/lymphadenopathy AEFI does not need to be reported • Fever Document decision in note in ImmsBC Rash (except hives appearing within 48h of vaccination) Nausea, vomiting, diarrhea Arthritis Herpes Zoster (Shingles) Rash concerning for hives: (raised, red, round, itchy) appearing within 48h of vaccination Consult MHO, who will provide recommendation depending on clinical picture: Vaccination with normal monitoring Vaccination with extending monitoring Submission of AEFI for formal review and recommendation for subsequent vaccination Anaphylaxis: 1 st dose managed with epinephrine Vaccinate only in accordance with written recommendations in Panorama Do not vaccinate if no recommendations provided: Initiate AEFI process if not started Neurological: If in region of injection or distal on limb : Anaesthesia/Paraesthesia Vaccinate in alternate site If systemic or other location offer client option to: Receive vaccine today OR Submit AEFI for formal review and recommendation for subsequent vaccination

-Chest pain without diagnosis (within 1 month after vaccination)

-If short-lived (3 days or less) and/or mild severity

-- Offer vaccine - AEFI does not need to be reported

-If symptoms lasted more than 3 days and/or severe symptoms and/or associated with other symptoms (palpitations, shortness of breath, decreased exercise tolerance):

-- Do not vaccinate

-- Initiate AEFI process

-- If client is insistent on vaccination today, consult MHO

-If symptoms are persistent:

-- Do not vaccinate - Initiate AEFI process - Recommend client seek urgent medical attention - If client is insistent on vaccination today, consult MHO

-Other significant events where there is a possible relationship to vaccine, such as:

-- Bell's Palsy - Convulsion/seizure - Guillain-Barré syndrome (GBS) - Thrombocytopenia and Thrombosis syndrome (TTS) - Capillary Leak Syndrome - Myocarditis/pericarditis (within 3 months following vaccination) - Encephalopathy, encephalitis, myelitis, transverse myelitis, or ADEM - Emergency hospitalization for unusual event
+Chest pain without diagnosis (within 1 month after If short-lived (3 days or less) and/or mild severity vaccination) Offer vaccine AEFI does not need to be reported If symptoms lasted more than 3 days and/or severe symptoms and/or associated with other symptoms (palpitations, shortness of breath, decreased exercise tolerance): Do not vaccinate Initiate AEFI process If client is insistent on vaccination today, consult MHO If symptoms are persistent: Do not vaccinate Initiate AEFI process Recommend client seek urgent medical attention If client is insistent on vaccination today, consult MHO Other significant events where there is a possible Vaccinate only in accordance with written recommendations in relationship to vaccine, such as: Panorama Bell's Palsy Convulsion/seizure Do not vaccinate if no recommendations provided: Guillain-Barré syndrome (GBS) Initiate AEFI process if not started Thrombocytopenia and Thrombosis syndrome (TTS) Capillary Leak Syndrome Myocarditis/pericarditis (within 3 months following vaccination) Encephalopathy, encephalitis, myelitis, transverse myelitis, or ADEM Emergency hospitalization for unusual event

-Vaccinate only in accordance with written recommendations in Panorama

-Do not vaccinate if no recommendations provided:

-• Initiate AEFI process if not started